ericpaulsen/coder-aks/README.md

 # Coder on Azure Kubernetes (K8s) Service

 This repo is a deployment of Coder running on Azure AKS.
-The intention is to represent an enterprise-grade deployment with configurations you'd expect from a Fortune 500 customer.
+The intention is to mimic an enterprise-grade deployment with configurations you'd expect from a Fortune 500 customer.
 These may include:

-- Multi-cloud, multi-platform workspace provisioning from a single control plane
+- Multi-cloud, multi-platform provisioning from a single control plane
-- CI/CD pipeline to automate Terraform template lifecycle (coming soon)
+- CI/CD automation for template lifecycle and Helm deployment (coming soon)
 - Externally hosted PostgreSQL
 - TLS certificate configuration
 - Single Sign-On via OpenID Connect